-Light and airy panko gives lean chicken breasts a crunchy texture that pairs perfectly with spicy mustard and sweet BBQ sauce for dipping
+These light and airy chicken strips provide a crunchy texture that isn’t fried and pairs perfectly with spicy mustard and sweet BBQ sauce for dipping.

 When my husband and I lived in Boston, we loved getting together with friends and family for dinner at Not Your Average Joe’s, a local restaurant chain.
 Baked Chicken Fingers with Panko and Dijon is my healthy version of their famous Mustard Crusted Chicken.

 Pan-fried, crispy, juicy perfection in all of its mustard glory- I can’t even begin to estimate the calorie count.
 Fortunately, we were fat, happy and in love so it didn’t matter.